-She was frantic with financial woes, but strangers praying on her behalf made all the difference.
+She was frantic with financial woes, but strangers praying for her made all the difference.

 I thought things couldn’t get any worse after my husband lost his longtime job, in February 2012.
 But they did.
 Our investments, which we’d counted on to cover us, tanked.
 Our savings were running out.
 We couldn’t afford health insurance.
 Every day brought more bad news, one blow after another.